Can we get through this second lockdown without a mental health crisis?

 The arrival of autumn saw a surge in the number of Covid-19 cases and hopes of a swift return to normality dashed.
 Instead, we were presented with another round of lockdowns.
 Some people have had to shut their businesses, while many others, including office workers, have returned to teleworking.
-At the same time, bars, restaurants, non-essential shops, cinemas, theatres and museums have closed.
+At the same time, bars, restaurants, non-essential shops, cinemas, theaters, and museums have closed.
 For those lucky enough to still have a job, life may now seem to revolve around one thing: work.

 When life is all work and no play, what are the psychological consequences?
 Does giving everything to your job help you to get through the day?
 Or does it make things worse?
 In short, what’s the best way to wait out a second lockdown when all you have to do is work, even when it is from home?
 We met up with Johanna Rozenblum, a clinical psychologist in Paris, to find out more.